ppamorim/Dragger/README.md

 Import dependency
 --------------------------------

-This library uses nineoldandroids:2.4.0 and appcompat-v7:21.0.3, you have to provide these dependencies from your local artifact repository or from maven central repository.
+This library uses nineoldandroids:2.4.0 and appcompat-v7:21.0.3.

 But why not add in MavenCentral?
 Because it is so much bureaucratic.